 The best antivirus software will protect your computer and mobile devices from malware, keeping you safe from hackers, cyber criminals, and the latest online threats.
-As cyber crime continues to grow, it’s never been more important to invest in rock solid, reliable, and up-to-date antivirus software – and not just for your PC, but all internet-enabled devices (yes, that includes your Mac).
+As cyber crime continues to grow, it’s never been more important to invest in rock solid, reliable, and up-to-date antivirus software – and not just for your PC, but all internet-enabled devices.
 So which is the best antivirus software in 2019?

 We’ve been reviewing antivirus software for more than 15 years.
-To update this guide, we spent over five months testing the best antivirus software - together with top free antivirus options - with live malware samples, including viruses, ransomware, rootkits, Trojans, spyware and phishing schemes.
+To update this guide, we spent over five months testing the best antivirus software - together with top free antivirus options - with live malware samples including viruses, ransomware, rootkits, Trojans, spyware and phishing schemes.